Maslinin/Consyzer/README.md

 [![Build Status](https://github.com/Maslinin/Consyzer/workflows/Build/badge.svg)](https://github.com/Maslinin/Consyzer/actions/workflows/build.yml) [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Maslinin_Consyzer&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Maslinin_Consyzer) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=Maslinin_Consyzer&metric=coverage)](https://sonarcloud.io/summary/new_code?id=Maslinin_Consyzer) [![GitHub license](https://badgen.net/github/license/Maslinin/Consyzer)](https://github.com/Maslinin/Consyzer/blob/master/LICENSE)

 ## Overview
-**Consyzer** is a utility designed to prevent consistency problems of CIL modules when calling external functions from unmanaged Dynamic-Link Libraries (DLLs).
+**Consyzer** is a utility designed to prevent consistency problems of CIL modules when calling external methods implemented in unmanaged Dynamic-Link Libraries (DLLs).

-Imagine a scenario where the source code of the application contains calls to external functions from unmanaged Dynamic-Link libraries (DLLs).
+Imagine a scenario where the source code of the application contains calls to external methods implemented in unmanaged Dynamic-Link Libraries.
 In the source code of the a module, such calls are described by the **DllImport** attribute and stored in the metadata of the application after its assembly.

-The key feature of the **DllImport** attribute is that the function called from an unmanaged DLL is not directly linked to the source code of a CIL module; instead, the metadata of the module stores information about that function, including a reference to the expected location of the unmanaged DLL containing the definition of this function in the system.
+The key feature of the **DllImport** attribute is that the code of the method called from an unmanaged DLL is not directly linked to the source code of a CIL module; instead, the metadata of the module stores information about this method, including a reference to the expected location of the unmanaged DLL containing the implementation of the method in the system.

 ```
-//In this case, "kernel32.dll" is a reference to the unmanaged DLL containing the definition of the HelloWorld function:
+//In this case, "kernel32.dll" is a reference to the unmanaged DLL containing the definition of the HelloWorld method:
 [DllImport("kernel32.dll")]
 static extern void HelloWorld();
 ```